NunoSempere/time-to-botec/README.md

 ## About

-This repository contains example of very simple code to manipulate samples in various programming languages.
+This repository contains example of very simple code to manipulate samples in various programming languages, and tallies their speed and the complexity of their code.
 It implements this platonic estimate:

 ```
 p_a = 0.8